GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/README.md

 We've already designed a [Python notebook](https://raw.githubusercontent.com/meken/gcp-genai-fe/refs/heads/main/notebooks/Formula-E-Challenge-4.ipynb) for this challenge.
 Upload that to BigQuery, and complete the two cells that have a `TODO` comment:

-1. Provide the SQL that returns the average speed and brake information per driver for the timeframe between 1 second before the crash and the crash timestamp
+1. Provide the SQL that returns the average speed and brake information per driver for the timeframe between the second before the crash and the crash timestamp
 1. Use the result of that query as part of the prompt to Gemini to get back the drivers involved in the crash.

 ### Success Criteria

 - The telemetry data is available as a table in BigQuery.
-- There's a SQL query that returns the average brake and speed from telemetry for each driver, aggregated over a second just before the crash.
+- There's a SQL query that returns the average brake and speed from telemetry for each driver, aggregated over the second just before the crash.
 - There's a prompt that uses the output of the SQL query as input to Gemini to determine the drivers that were involved in the crash.
-- Gemini outputs the correct drivers and a brief explanation of why.
+- Gemini outputs the correct drivers (Maximilian Günther and Jake Hughes) and a brief explanation of why.

 ### Learning Resources